Visan1/Data-Analytics-Project/README.md

 ## **Business Task: What To Find Out**:
-How do annual members and casual riders use the company bikes?
+How did annual members and casual riders use the company bikes?
 In what ways are they any different?

 ## **PREPARE**: